Find overviews of the experiments at Sanford Lab.

 GEOXTM created the world's largest, deepest network of underground fiber-optic strain and temperature sensors and tiltmeters to measure the movement and deformation of rock systems underground.

 kISMET hopes to develop permeability enhancement techniques that can improve the ability to extract heat from geothermal reservoirs deep below the surface of the Earth.

 The Majorana Demonstrator experiment could help us understand the imbalance of matter and antimatter in the universe—and tell us why we exist at all.

 The LUX experiment

-When LUX completed its 300-live-day run in May of this year, the world learned LUX was even more sensitive than previously determined.
+When LUX completed its 300-live-day run in May of 2016, the world learned LUX was even more sensitive than previously determined.

 The LZ experiment